 If these options are not available to you, you should call the emergency services on 999.

-There will be times when the office is not open due to meetings and external work.
-If this is the case, please contact SUAdvice@leedstrinity.ac.uk or call on 0113 4673949, and we can make an appointment for you.
+As we are not on campus yet, please contact SUAdvice@leedstrinity.ac.uk or call on 0113 4673949, and we can make an appointment for you.

 We are now offering an appointment based service for cases that may need more planning and support.
 If you feel that you have an urgent and more complex issue, please call us to book an appointment.